 Richard Lingeman, long time senior editor of The Nation, author of nine previous books and cultural historian of some standing, uncovers a historical period (roughly the years 1945-1955) in a highly entertaining way.

 Or to put it another way: Europeans (like myself) always had a very different understanding of the times after the war, meaning that the year 1945 and peace marked not only a new era but also a new way of interpreting it.
-While that very year seemed not to have left any great impact on the US history – as was my general understanding so far – there were, nevertheless, a number of effects that in Lingeman’s study now surface in the right angle; meaning quite literally that they surface and thus immediately become “noir.”
+While that very year seemed not to have left any great impact on the US history – as has been my general understanding so far – there were, nevertheless, a number of effects that in Lingeman’s study now surface in the right angle; meaning quite literally that they surface and thus immediately become “noir.”

 Mr. Lingeman masterfully shows the interrelatedness of seemingly small and rather fiddling developments and changes in people’s everyday life; it is the total of these small changes that fostered finally a climate of distrust culminating in the McCarthy witch hunts and a culture of indoctrination and suppression.
-We must not forget that The Nation is the oldest weekly paper of the United States, and that its quite liberal/leftist point of view may have enabled it to perceive the change in minute domains over the years from a somewhat safe and secure neighborhood to a rather unstable life situation.
+We must not forget that The Nation is the oldest weekly paper in the United States, and that its quite liberal/leftist point of view may have enabled it to perceive the change in minute domains over the years from a somewhat safe and secure neighborhoods to rather unstable life situation.

 That specific tendency in movie plots, the character’s impression to be under surveillance, their nagging notion that things are “not quite” what they seem actually was imported from German movies of the Weimar Republic and film directors from Austria and Germany.
 Like Fritz Lang, Robert Siodmak, Billy Wilder, Abraham Polonsky and many others.

 As I write this review, a recent article in that very paper Lingeman was associated with for a long time, The Nation, pops up in my mind.
-There a good article on film critic and theorist Siegfried Kracauer was published.
+A good article on film critic and theorist Siegfried Kracauer was published there.
 And just as Kracauer attributed the feelings of terror and angst in American movies of the 1940s to the similar emotions in German movies of a decade earlier, Lingeman moves ahead some more steps while he connects various other aspects of American life in the late 1940s into one whole that seemingly had to lead to the Korean war and finally, the cold war.

 This is not to say that the “Noir Forties” were never documented or never received sociological attention; but Lingeman’s book offers the missing links to have a good understanding of the mechanisms, meanings, substitutes and finally types and images that so often pop up while watching a noir film.
-The roots and ancestors of these fears, feelings and uncertainties are solidly uncovered by this volume.
+The roots and ancestors of these fears, feelings and uncertainties are solidly uncovered in this volume.

 Review by Dr. A. Ebert (2013)